Renault Arkana (2021-2024) Review

 However, once that engine kicks in (you'll struggle to get above 30mph without it doing so) things start to go wrong.
 The engine itself isn't that noisy, it's the gearbox that's the issue: Renault claims it has six gears but in our experience it feels more like three, which results in the engine running at oddly high revs between 30-35mph even in Eco mode.

-That droning, revving motor doesn't then translate to keen performance, though.
+That droning, revving motor doesn't then translate into keen performance, though.
 The hybrid Arkana just will not kick down gears when you apply full throttle, seeming to hold one gear from about 30mph to over 70mph.
-Once it gets going performance is okay, but the weird calibration of the gearbox hampers both performance and refinement.
+When it gets going performance is okay, but the weird calibration of the gearbox hampers both performance and refinement.

-Sold in smaller numbers is the Renault Arkana TCe 140, which is predominantly a 1.3-litre petrol engine albeit combined with mild-hybrid technology to provide small boosts in performance and economy.
-This model is no longer available new.
+The Renault Arkana TCe 140 sold in smaller numbers.
+It has a 1.3-litre petrol engine combined with mild-hybrid technology to provide small boosts in performance and economy.
 With a 12-volt starter-generator on hand, the mild-hybrid Arkana is able to switch the engine off as the car coasts to a standstill, while there's a minor power boost during acceleration.
 Renault quoted a 0-62mph time of 9.8 seconds for this version – marginally quicker than the hybrid model.

 As we've mentioned above, the hybrid Renault Arkana is at home in the city, where it'll set off and come to a halt in silence.